-As the most common environmental illness among California children, lead poisoning is a serious and preventable public health issue (1).
-It can cause lifelong physical, cognitive, and behavioral problems, particularly for young children, whose developing systems are especially vulnerable (2, 3).
-Lead exposure may occur through dust, soil, lead-based paint, water, and other sources.
-No safe level of lead exposure has been identified (2, 3).
-Experts agree that prevention is the best course of action, and although regulations and abatement efforts have helped reduce the prevalence of lead in the environment in recent decades, lead continues to pose a significant threat to the health of hundreds of thousands of U.S. children (2, 3).
+Lead poisoning—the most common environmental illness among California children—is a serious but entirely preventable public health issue (1).
+It can cause lifelong physical, neurological, cognitive, and behavioral problems, as well as lower academic achievement and earnings in adulthood (2, 3).
+Lead exposure is particularly harmful for young children, whose developing systems are especially vulnerable (1).
+Lead exposure may occur through paint, dust, soil, water, or other sources.
+No safe level of lead exposure has been identified (2).
+Experts agree that prevention is the best course of action, and although regulations and abatement efforts have helped reduce the prevalence of lead in the environment in recent decades, lead continues to pose a significant threat to U.S. children (3).

-Policy options to prevent and address lead poisoning include:
+Policy and practice options to prevent and address lead poisoning include:

-For more policy ideas on lead poisoning and on environmental health, see the CDC's Childhood Lead Poisoning Prevention Program, the California Department of Public Health's Childhood Lead Poisoning Prevention Branch, and the National Institute of Environmental Health Sciences.
-Also see policy implications under Air Quality and Asthma on kidsdata.org.
+For more policy information on lead poisoning, see kidsdata.org’s Research & Links section or visit the Centers for Disease Control and Prevention's Childhood Lead Poisoning Prevention Program or the California Dept. of Public Health's Childhood Lead Poisoning Prevention Branch.
+Also see Air Quality and Water Quality topics on kidsdata.org.

-- Focusing prevention efforts broadly on multiple hazards in housing and early childhood settings—e.g., advancing strategic partnerships among organizations focused on health, housing, education, and environmental protection—instead of addressing single factors, such as lead or asbestos (5, 6)
+- Prioritizing prevention efforts in low-income communities and focusing broadly on multiple sources of lead and multiple environmental hazards in housing, communities, schools, and early childhood settings—e.g., by advancing strategic public-private partnerships among health, housing, education, and environmental sectors (2, 7)

-- Educating the public about the effects of lead exposure and how to prevent it; also, promoting workforce development, training, and assistance for professionals in multiple sectors (e.g., housing, child care, education, health care, etc.) regarding lead and other environmental health issues (3, 4, 6)
+- Educating diverse audiences about the effects of lead exposure and how to prevent it; also, promoting training and assistance for professionals in multiple sectors regarding lead and other environmental health issues (6, 7)

 Sources for this narrative:

 4. California Department of Public Health, Childhood Lead Poisoning Prevention Branch.
-(2017).
-California statues related to lead poisoning prevention.
+(2018).
+California statutes related to lead poisoning prevention.
 Retrieved from: https://www.cdph.ca.gov/Programs/CCDPHP/DEODC/CLPPB/Pages/leg.aspx

 - Websites with Related Information